What Might Be Missing From Your Employee Benefits

 U.S. unemployment has plummeted to its lowest rate in decades.
 That means it’s more challenging than ever to attract new employees to fill your job openings and to retain talent.
 As a result, many employers are investing in their employee benefits offerings as a way to make their businesses stand out in the job market.

 One recent survey found that over one-third of organizations have increased their benefits offerings in the last 12 months.
 With open enrollment almost here for many employers, we’ve compiled three suggestions that could make your employee benefits even more enticing for current and potential employees.
-And complete the form below to download your free Ultimate Guide to Benefits so you can learn more about some popular benefits plans.

 Increasing traffic congestion and the time-consuming work commute can take its toll on your employees.
 Nearly one-quarter of all employees say they have left a job because of a bad work commute.
 And researchers have found that the more time your employees spend driving to and from work, the unhappier they are.